Dizaster0/ImageRepository/README.md

 ## Prerequisites
 Node v14.15.4
 A MongoDB Cluster or local instance
+Postman

 ## Setup
 1. Clone the repository and switch to master branch